 With hair transplant surgery, it may take eight months or longer to see the results you desire in terms of hair density.
 In some cases of extensive hair loss, surgery may not be possible at all and even if it is, it may never be able to achieve the desired results.
 With hair replacement systems, however, every person has the opportunity to have a full head of hair again.

 “Non-surgical hair systems offer guaranteed results.
-A hair replacement systems will work for anyone regardless of the reasons behind their hair loss, the extent of their hair loss or change hairstyle for latest trend.
+A hair replacement system will work for anyone regardless of the reasons behind their hair loss, the extent of their hair loss, or change hairstyle for the latest trend.